Israel to tax foreign companies' online activities

 But the Israeli authorities have widened the definition of permanent to include online businesses, where the economic activity of the foreign company is mainly through the Internet.

-The issue has been raised in parliament that foreign firms do not pay the same tax rates as Israeli ones.
+There has been pressure building for some time for foreign companies operating in Israel to pay more tax.
+The issue has been raised in parliament that foreign firms do not pay the same tax rates as Israeli ones, creating a business environment that favours international companies.
 Last week, a blimp with “Google must pay tax” written across it floated over the Tel Aviv skyline and near Google’s offices.